List #9: VISUAL CULTURE

 A survey of work by more than 70 contemporary floral designers who are truly extending the boundaries of their art.
 Your mouth will drop open.

->> Have a look inside and resist if you can
+>> Have a look inside and resist if you can.

-One Year Drawby Pete Bossley $55
+One Year Drawn by Pete Bossley $55

 As a young architect, Bossley travelled in Europe and the Middle East, drawing the buildings and learning to 'read' them.
 Bossley looks back on this year, and on the practice of drawing that has become central to his working process.